gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/glossary.rst

 .. glossary::

    CCPP
-      Model agnostic, vetted, collection of codes containing atmospheric physical parameterizations and suites for use in NWP along with a framework that connects the physics to host models
+      The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_ is a forecast-model agnostic, vetted collection of codes containing atmospheric physical parameterizations and suites of parameterizations for use in Numerical Weather Prediction (NWP) along with a framework that connects the physics to the host forecast model.

    chgres_cube
        The preprocessing software used to create initial condition files to “coldstart” the forecast